 115.51 (d) - The Iowa Department of Corrections Policy PREA-02, Prison Rape Elimination Act (PREA) states each institution shall establish a method for staff to privately report sexual violence against incarcerated individuals.
 To include calling the Ombudsman at 1.888.426.6283 or sending them correspondence at Office of Ombudsman, Ola Babcock Miller Building, 1112 East Grand, Des Moines, Iowa 50319.

-lowa Department of Corrections End the Silence informational poster and brochure provides direction on reporting sexual harassment or sexual violence and information on victim advocacy.
+lowa Department of Corrections No Means No informational poster provides direction on reporting sexual harassment or sexual violence and information on victim advocacy.
+The informational poster is in bright, vibrant colors.
 The information includes:

 RIGHT TO REPORT